eschava/psmqtt/doc/usage.md

 ... etc etc ...

-Most tasks support also the wildcard `*;` parameter to get all possible fields of the psutil or pySMART output in one single topic, encoding them as a JSON string; in other words a single MQTT message will be published on a single MQTT topic with a message payload containing a JSON string.
+Most tasks support also the wildcard `*;` parameter to get all possible fields of the psutil or pySMART output in one single topic, encoding them as a **JSON string**; in other words a single MQTT message will be published on a single MQTT topic with a message payload containing a JSON string.
 As an example: